speakeasy-api/markdown-sidecar-mcp/README.md

 Note: Many PyPi packages do not have markdown docs exposed, so this library will also mount python `help` root docs by default.

 This is designed to be executed from within a project directory where the requested packages are already installed locally.
-Access always stays within your local environment.
+Access always stays within your local environments working directory.

 ## Arguments

+- `workingDir`: The working directory of your repo.
 - `packageName`: The name of the package or module to request
 - `registry`: Registry the package will be found in (`npm`, `gomodules`, or `pypi`)
-- `subDir`: [OPTIONAL] The specific subdirectory to look for markdown docs in.
-Defaults to root.
+- `docsSubDir`: [OPTIONAL] The specific subdirectory to look for markdown docs in.
+Defaults to package root.
 - `mcpPrimitive`: [OPTIONAL] The MCP primitive to expose from the server (`tool` or `resource`).
 This defaults to `tool`, some clients do not currently support resources.

 ## Cursor Installation Steps